bnb-chain/zkbnb/docs/protocol.md

 1. User creates a `Transaction` or a `Priority operation`.
 2. After processing this request, committer creates a `Rollup operation` and adds it to the block.
-3. Once the block is complete, sender submits it to the ZkBAS smart contract as a block commitment.
+3. Once the block is complete, sender submits it to the ZkBNB smart contract as a block commitment.
    Part of the logic of some `Rollup transaction` is checked by the smart contract.
-4. The proof for the block is submitted to the ZkBAS smart contract as the block verification.
+4. The proof for the block is submitted to the ZkBNB smart contract as the block verification.
    If the verification succeeds, the new state is considered finalized.

 ### EmptyTx